 Remember that we also sell Nappy Fresh Washing Powder, which sanitises and freshens nappies and is really gentle on babies skin.

-My nappies are stained, how can I clean them?
+My cloth nappies are stained, how can I clean them?

-Nappy Inserts: You can soak the inserts.
+Real Nappies Prefolds: You can soak the inserts.
 A good alternative to chlorine bleach is an environmentally friendly oxygenated bleach.
 But be careful, not all products are created equal, make sure you use one that has no additives beyond sodium carbonate.
-We prefer Nappy Fresh.
+We prefer Real Nappies Nappy Fresh.

 Tip: Rinse the covers as soon as they come off to avoid staining and sunshine is the best whitener!